AllanSchergerGitHub/RoverROS/README.md

 # RoverROS

-A repository containing the source code of a Rover with a 5DOF manipulator.
+A repository containing the source code of a Rover with a 5DOF manipulator.\

+My user name in github 'mturktest123' is a carryover from my days working on crowdsourcing via AWS Mechanical Turk.

 This project includes the development of the robot to be simulated in _Gazebo_.
 It uses `MoveIT` to trajectory control the manipulator.